vtrucco/jtframe/README.md

 ## jtframe_credits

 Features 1-bpp text font and 4-bpp objects.
+Enable it with macro **JTFRAME_CREDITS**.
+By default there are three pages of memory reserved for this.
+If a different number is needed define the macro **JTFRAME_CREDITS_PAGES** with the right value.

 ## msg2hex
 Converts from a text file (patrons/msg) to a hex file usable by *jtframe_credits*.